appzer0/pymailadmin/README.md

 ### Configuration

 #### Customize .env environment file, READ IT AND EDIT IT CAREFULLY
+You will mostly have to pay attention when customizing the tables and fields names for Dovecot.
+You may modify the latter in the first-time setup in pymailadmin.

 ``cd /var/www/pymailadmin && cp .env.example .env``

 ``vim .env``